 Equations [5] and [6] calculate the number of net international migrants and births, respectively.
 Births are assumed to be linearly proportional to the number of females of childbearing ages in the population, and the number of immigrants is assumed to be linearly proportional to the entire population.
 These assumptions are made for consistency with U.S. Census Bureau projection methods.
 However, it should be noted that alternative birth and immigration functions could be easily substituted for the linear functions used in Equations [5] and [6].

 The model assumes that the all-cause mortality proportion for a subpopulation is the product of the all-cause mortality relative risk (RR) for this subpopulation and the base mortality probability of dying for never users of any of the N tobacco products by sex and age (Equation [7]).
-(The base mortality probability for never users is specified in Appendix B.) Because use of any combination of the N tobacco products is assumed to have no protective effect (relative to never use), all relative risks are greater than or equal to 1.
+(The base mortality probability for never users is specified in S2 Appendix).
+Because use of any combination of the N tobacco products is assumed to have no protective effect (relative to never use), all relative risks are greater than or equal to 1.
 Similar to births and migration, an alternative risk formulation could be substituted for this calculation.

 Equations [8] and [9] describe how to calculate product use prevalence among a population and deaths attributable to use of any combination of the N tobacco products, respectively.
 The prevalence calculation is straightforward.